Cloud-repos/100DaysofCloudNative/README.md

 Day 40 July 18, 2021

 Continued study about container security with AppArmor.
-The [SUSE Container Security article](https://www.suse.com/c/demystifying-containers-part-iv-container-security/)that I started yesterday had a lot of information.
+The [SUSE Container Security article](https://www.suse.com/c/demystifying-containers-part-iv-container-security/) that I started yesterday had a lot of information.
 I decided to follow-up with that today.
 I re-read through several sections and bookmarked it for future review.
 I will be going through many of the topics covered in that article during the SUSE Cloud Native Nanodegree program with Udacity.
 Today I read through the documetation/tutorial/clusters kubernetes documentation here:
 * [Restrict a Container's Access to Resources with AppArmor](https://kubernetes.io/docs/tutorials/clusters/apparmor/)